georgeryang/georgeryang/README.md

 - 👋 Hi, I’m @georgeryang
-- 👀 I’m interested in data analysis and data science
+- 👀 I’m interested in data science
-- 🌱 I’m currently learning R (ggplot2), SQL, and Python
+- 🌱 I’m currently learning R, SQL, and Python
 - 💞️ I’m looking to collaborate on any fun data projects involving music, film, TV, or health disparities
 - 📫 How to reach me: LinkedIn or Twitter (@georgeryang on both)